Interpretable Deep Learning Methods for Multiview Learning: Real-World Experiments

 {\textbf{\textit{Gene Ontology and Pathway Enrichment Analyses}}}: We use an online enrichment tool, ToppGene Suite \citep{chen2009toppgene}, to explore the biological relationships of these ``stable" genes and CpG sites.
-We took these genes from the gene expression data and genes corresponding to the CpG sites as input in ToppFun in ToppGene Suite.
-Some of the biological processes enriched with gene ontology (GO) included vasculature development, tissue development, angiogenesis, and tube morphogenesis (Tables 3 and 4 in the Supplementary Material).
+We took these genes from the gene expression data and genes corresponding to the CpG sites as input for ToppFun in ToppGene Suite.
+Some of the biological processes enriched with gene ontology (GO) included vasculature development, tissue development, angiogenesis, and tube morphogenesis (see \cref{tab: GoBiologicalProcess,tab: GoBiologicalProcessCpGSites}).
 Some of the biological processes significantly enriched in our list of methylation include tissue morphogenesis, epithelial tube morphogenesis, and tube development.
-All these biological processes are essential in cell development, and aberrations or disruptions in these processes could result in cancer.
-Tables \ref{tab: PathwaysCpGSites} and \ref{tab: PathwaysGenes} and give the Top 10 pathways that are enriched in our list of methylated genes and genes, respectively.
+All these biological processes are essential in cell development, and aberrations or disruptions in these processes could result in cancer. \cref{tab: PathwaysCpGSites,tab: PathwaysGenes} show the top 10 pathways that are enriched in our list of methylated genes and genes, respectively.
 Some of these pathways included cancer and pathways related to extracellular matrix orgnaization (ECM).
 ECM is a complex collection of proteins and plays a key role in cell survival, cell proliferation, and differentiation \citep{naba2016extracellular}.
 ECM is involved in tumor progression, dissemination, and response to therapy \citep{naba2016extracellular,henke2020extracellular}.

-\subsection{Goal 2: Model nonlinear relationships between methylation and gene expression data and derive molecular clusters}
+\subsubsection{Goal 2: Model nonlinear relationships between methylation and gene expression data and derive molecular clusters}